 The Machi chain manager relies heavily on a key-value store of write-once registers called the "projection store".
 Each Machi node maintains its own projection store.
-The store's keyspace is divided into two halves (described below), each with different rules for who can write keys to that half of the store
+The store's keyspace is divided into two halves (described below), each with different rules for who can write keys to that half of the store.

 The store's key is a 2-tuple of a positive integer and the half of the partition, the "public" half or the "private" half.
 The integer represents the epoch number of the projection stored with this key.
-The store's value is either the special 'unwritten' value2 or else a binary blob that is immutable thereafter; the projection data structure is serialized and stored in this binary blob.
-See 7.1 for more detail.
+The store's value is either the special 'unwritten' value1 or else a binary blob that is immutable thereafter; the projection data structure is serialized and stored in this binary blob.